Canon M6 vs Canon R

 - More modern: Was introduced somewhat (1 year and 6 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the Canon R is the clear winner of the contest (20 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the Canon R is the clear winner of the contest (19 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the M6 or the Canon R. At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.